Robust deep learning-based semantic organ segmentation in hyperspectral images: Discussion

 \section{Discussion}

-With the present study, we addressed two important and so far unanswered research questions in deep learning-based organ segmentation on \ac{hsi} data, namely: (1) What is the optimal spatial granularity of the input data, both with respect to segmentation performance, required amount of training data and capability to generalize towards unseen individuals?
+With the present study, we addressed two important and so far unanswered research questions in deep learning-based organ segmentation on \ac{hsi} data, namely: (1) What is the optimal spatial granularity of the input data, both with respect to segmentation performance, required amount of training data and capability to generalize towards \varGeneralizationPhrasingS?
 (2) Is there a benefit in using \ac{hsi} data over other modalities such as \ac{tpi} and RGB data?
 The key insights are:

-\begin{enumerate} \item Performance: Consistently across all our validation metrics, the segmentation performance improved with larger spatial granularity of the input data.
-For image-based segmentation on \ac{hsi} data, the performance of our model was comparable to that of a second medical expert. \item Required amount of training data: Across all studied numbers of training pigs, the image-based segmentation on \ac{hsi} data outperformed all other models. \item Generalization capability: With larger spatial granularity, a larger gap between performance on known versus unknown pigs could be observed.
-Pixel-based segmentation thus generalizes better towards unseen individuals than image-based segmentation. \item Benefit of \ac{hsi} data over \ac{tpi} and RGB data: For all models and metrics, segmentation performance on \ac{hsi} data is better than on \ac{tpi} and RGB data.
-However, the gap in performance decreases with increased spatial context from an improvement in the \ac{dsc} of \varPixelImprovement for the pixel, \varSuperpixelImprovement for the superpixel, \varPatchThreeTwoImprovement for the patch\_32, \varPatchSixFourImprovement for the patch\_64 to only about \varImageImprovement for the image model. \end{enumerate}
+\begin{enumerate}[noitemsep] \item Performance: Consistently across all our validation metrics and modalities, the segmentation performance improved with larger spatial granularity of the input data.
+For image-based segmentation on \ac{hsi} data, the performance of our model was comparable to that of a second medical expert. \item Required amount of training data: Across all studied numbers of training pigs, the image-based segmentation on \ac{hsi} data performs comparable or better than the other models. \item Generalization capability: Pixel-based segmentation generalizes better towards \varGeneralizationPhrasingS than image-based segmentation.
+For larger spatial context, the generalization capabilities are comparable across modalities. \item Benefit of \ac{hsi} data over \ac{tpi} and RGB data: For all models and metrics, segmentation performance on \ac{hsi} data is better than on \ac{tpi} and RGB data.
+However, the gap in performance decreases with increased spatial context from an improvement in the \ac{dsc} of \varPixelImprovement for the pixel, \varSuperpixelImprovement for the superpixel, \varPatchThreeTwoImprovement for the patch\_32, \varPatchSixFourImprovement for the patch\_64 to only about \varImageImprovement for the image model, compared to RGB. \end{enumerate}

-The following sections provide a detailed discussion on the results of our experiments (\autoref{sec:interpretation_results}), design choices for our models and validation (\autoref{sec:method_discussion}) as well as limitations of our study (\autoref{sec:limitations}).
+The following sections provide a detailed discussion of the results of our experiments (\autoref{sec:interpretation_results}), design choices for our models and validation (\autoref{sec:method_discussion}) as well as limitations of our study (\autoref{sec:limitations}).
 We further discuss the impact of our work (\autoref{sec:impact}), give an outlook on the future (\autoref{sec:outlook}) and close with our conclusions (\autoref{sec:conclusion}).